Particular/docs.particular.net/samples/entity-framework-core/sample.md

  2. The text `Press <enter> to send a message` will appear in both console windows
  3. Press <kbd>enter</kbd> in both console windows

-NOTE: In case of exceptions when running the sample, delete the tables from the database used by the code.
-Entity Framework by default can't update table schemas.
+NOTE: If exceptions occur when running the sample, delete the tables from the database used by the code.
+By default, Entity Framework will not update table schemas.
 If tables use an old schema, the code won't execute properly.

 ## Verifying that the sample works